The Draftsman is to be published whenever Unbound gets around to it? Coronavirus has put a spike in the works, so hopefully early 2020.

-The Squeak, short story published in the DEKALB Literary Arts Journal in 1983, under my maiden name Laurel Bowden.
+Short story published in the DEKALB Literary Arts Journal in 1983, under my maiden name Laurel Bowden.
+It’s in the blog section.

 Internet for beginners: Published in 1997, and according to recent reviews still mostly relevant .